jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

             assert an_integer is not None
             self.assertIsNotNone(an_integer)

+            a_float = 0.0
+            assert a_float is not None
+            self.assertIsNotNone(a_float)

     # NOTES

-  I can change the value of the integer_ in one place without worrying about the other lines because of the :ref:`variable<what is a variable?>`
+  I can change the value of the float_ in one place without having to change the other lines because of the :ref:`variable<what is a variable?>`

 * I add a note about floats_